My Lords, I beg leave to ask the Question standing in my name on the Order Paper.

 The Question was as follows:

-To ask Her Majesty's Government what items are to be discussed by the European Consumer Affairs Council at their meeting on 10th November, what is the Government's position thereon and what progress they expect to make.
+To ask Her Majesty's Government what items are to be discussed at the next meeting of the European Consumer Affairs Council and what is the present position of the draft toy safety directive.